Secure Your Visa To Dream Country

 Now you need to open a CGI Federal profile with your details and the DS160 confirmation number received.

-After you put in the required information, the system will generate an invoice for you to pay the appropriate visa fees.
+After you enter the required information, the system will generate an invoice for you to pay the applicable visa fees.
 It’s $160 per candidate, converted into BDT (approx. 17280 BDT now).

 Yes, coming to the payment method.